Mold Exposure Symptoms: How to Tell If Mold's the Cause (2026)

 Cladosporium

-Common on window sills, bathrooms, and HVAC condensate pans.
-Unusual among molds because it grows in cooler temperatures.
-The home-side pattern: window sills in a humid bedroom; the half-inch of standing water in the air-handler condensate pan.
+Window sills, bathrooms, HVAC condensate pans.
+It's odd among molds in that it keeps growing in cooler temperatures, so it shows up on the sill of a humid bedroom or in the standing water sitting in the air-handler pan.

 - Hay fever symptoms